Item No. 0343415

 - Contains 2 grams of cream

-Over-the-counter cough, cold, and flu remedies are now eligible for FSA and HSA reimbursement without a prescription.
+- This item may be eligible for FSA and HSA reimbursement.
 For any questions you may have regarding FSAs or HSAs, please browse our FAQ.

 |Product Name||Abreva On The Go Cold Sore/Fever Blister Treatment, Docosanol 10% Cream - 0.07 oz|

 |Color Specs Tab||Other|

 Store at 20-25C (68-77F).
 Do not freeze.